-K. L. Cook (MFA, Warren Wilson College) is the author of three award-winning books of fiction.
-His first book, Last Call (Univ. of Nebraska Press, 2004), a collection of linked stories chronicling three decades in the life of a West Texas family, won the inaugural Prairie Schooner Book Prize in Fiction.
-The Girl from Charnelle (William Morrow/Harper Perennial, 2006-2007), a novel, won the Willa Award for Best Contemporary Fiction and was an Editor’s Choice selection of the Historical Novel Society, a Southwest Book of the Year, and a finalist for the James Jones First Novel Award.
-His most recent book, Love Songs for the Quarantined (Willow Springs Editions, 2011), a thematically linked story cycle, won the Spokane Prize for Short Fiction and was a Longlist Finalist for the Frank O’Connor International Story Prize.
+K. L. Cook (MFA, Warren Wilson College) is the award-winning author of six books of fiction, poetry, and essays.
+His first book, Last Call, a collection of linked stories chronicling three decades in the life of a Texas Panhandle family, won the inaugural Prairie Schooner Book Prize in Fiction.
+The Girl from Charnelle, a novel focusing on the same fictional family, won the Willa Award for Best Contemporary Fiction and was an Editor’s Choice selection of the Historical Novel Society, a Southwest Book of the Year, and a finalist for the James Jones First Novel Award, among other honors.
+Love Songs for the Quarantined, a thematically linked story cycle, won the Spokane Prize for Short Fiction and was a Longlist Finalist for the Frank O’Connor International Story Prize.
+His most recent books are Marrying Kind, a new collection of short stories; a collection of poetry, Lost Soliloquies; and The Art of Disobedience: Essays on Form, Fiction, and Influence.

-Cook’s stories and essays have appeared in such journals and magazines as Glimmer Train, One Story, Harvard Review, The Writer’s Chronicle, Poets & Writers, Threepenny Review, Brevity, Louisville Review, Shenandoah, and American Short Fiction.
-His work has also been anthologized in Best American Mystery Stories 2012, Best of the West 2011, The Prairie Schooner Book Prize: Tenth Anniversary Reader, Teachable Moments: Essays on Experiential Education, Now Write: Fiction Exercises from Today’s Best Writers and Teachers, and When I Was a Loser.
-Other honors include the 2011 Western Writers of America Spur Award for Best Short Story about the American West, the Grand Prize from the Santa Fe Writers Project, an Arizona Commission on the Arts fellowship and grant, and residency fellowships to the MacDowell Colony, Yaddo, Ucross, and Blue Mountain Center.
+Cook’s stories, essays, articles, and poems have appeared widely in such journals and magazines as Glimmer Train, One Story, Harvard Review, The Writer’s Chronicle, Poets & Writers, Threepenny Review, Brevity, Louisville Review, Hotel Amerika, Shenandoah, Bloom, and American Short Fiction.
+His work has also been anthologized in Best American Mystery Stories, Best of the West, The Prairie Schooner Book Prize: Tenth Anniversary Reader, Teachable Moments: Essays on Experiential Education, The Short Story Project, Now Write: Fiction Exercises from Today’s Best Writers and Teachers, and a Poets & Writers anthology on literary marketing.
+Other honors include a Western Writers of America Award for Best Short Story about the American West, the Grand Prize from the Santa Fe Writers Project, an Arizona Commission on the Arts fellowship and grant, and residency fellowships to the MacDowell Colony, Yaddo, Ucross, and Blue Mountain Center.

-Barbara Haas (MFA, University of California-Irvine) coaxes from her CNF essays raw facts and empirical data the kind of nonfiction narrative that is at once grounded in information but also emotionally evocative.
+Barbara Haas (MFA, University of California-Irvine) coaxes from her CNF essays the kind of narrative that is at once grounded in empirical data and raw facts but is also emotionally evocative.
 Instead of discovering and advancing original science about an eco-issue, or conducting research on it, her CNF involves aggregating and synthesizing existing knowledge with historical data, cultural happenings and contemporary events (ecological hazards, natural disasters, food issues, climate change and the like) in order to probe mysteries, illustrate basic truths and tell a good story.

 This approach allows her to search out odd pockets of meaning, forge creative links, make connections between disparate elements and ultimately examine the social and cultural implications of the human drama beneath the sheer weight of numbers, facts and information.